What fees to expect when refinancing

 Discharge fees on existing loan

 This is different from the settlement fee.
-Your previous lender may charge you discharge or exit fees once they have agreed to end your home loan agreement as part of the refinancing process.
+Your previous lender may charge you discharge or exit fees to close your existing loan as part of the refinancing process.
+This is essentially the cost of closing out your current loan before moving to a new lender.

 Contributor | Barry Saoud, General Manager, Mortgages and Commercial Lending